unraid/docs/docs/legacy/FAQ/Setup_Sleep_(S3)_and_Wake_on_Lan_(WOL).md

 - drives= line needs to be edited to reflect the drives that you want to be checked for status (idle or spinning).
 Again, my server only has two drives (**sda** and **sdb**), so I edited accordingly.
-Be aware that this drive list can change when upgrading unRAID or modifying your hardware.
+Be aware that this drive list can change when upgrading Unraid or modifying your hardware.
 It can even change from one boot to the next.
 For example, your flash drive may be assigned **sdc** on one boot, but **sdd** on the next boot, with one of your hard drives assigned to **sdd** the first time, and **sdc** the next time.
-- Copy of my **s3.sh** sleep script attached to [this unRAID forum post](http://lime-technology.com/forum/index.php?topic=3657.msg39076#msg39076)
+- Copy of my **s3.sh** sleep script attached to [this Unraid forum post](http://lime-technology.com/forum/index.php?topic=3657.msg39076#msg39076)

 9\.
 Save script onto flash drive in specified location